dakotamm/research_blog/_posts/2023-12-06-KC-final-presentation-debrief.md

   * Since I already have a Masters (albeit in a different group), how many "chapters" are warranted?
 I've heard two for pre-existing MSCEs...
   * Where does Penn Cove stuff fit?
 Learning how to run LO?

-I realized it's a bit early for a swanky GANTT chart for my General Exam, but I'd love to get there next week after our chat today.
+I realized it's a bit early for a swanky Gantt chart for my General Exam, but I'd love to get there next week after our chat today.

 ---